China stops prominent rights lawyer from meeting German minister

-BEIJING (Reuters) - A prominent Chinese human rights lawyer said on Wednesday that police had prevented him from attending a meeting with the visiting deputy chancellor of Germany, in the latest example of curbs on government critics in China.
+BEIJING (Reuters) - Chinese police blocked a prominent human rights lawyer from meeting Germany’s deputy chancellor, the lawyer said on Wednesday, in the latest example of curbs on government critics in China.

-Sigmar Gabriel, the number-two ranking member of the German government after Chancellor Angela Merkel, had planned to meet with a small group of dissidents at the German embassy on Tuesday, but most of them did not show up.
+Sigmar Gabriel was unable to hold talks with members of Chinese civil society during a visit to Beijing on Tuesday, though he declined to comment on why the planned meeting at the German embassy had not taken place.

-Before returning to Berlin, Gabriel expressed regret that the talks had not taken place, and said he would stress to Chinese authorities the importance the German government places on such meetings.
+Gabriel had told reporters travelling with him to China that he would meet critics of the Chinese government, saying he believed that European politicians had an obligation to show support for such dissidents.

-One of the invitees, human rights lawyer Mo Shaoping, told Reuters that police had come to his office and said they had received orders “from above” that he was not allowed to attend.
+But police came to the office of the human rights lawyer, Mo Shaoping, and said they had received orders “from above” that Mo was not allowed to attend, Mo told Reuters.

 “They must have understood that I had been invited and so came over to say that I could not go,” he said.
 “This is quite typical.
 It’s not the first time it has happened.”